Konica Minolta Leads in Brand Loyalty for Sixteenth Consecutive Year

 About Konica Minolta

-Konica Minolta’s journey started 150 years ago, with a vision to see and do things differently.
+Konica Minolta's journey started 150 years ago, with a vision to see and do things differently.
 We innovate for the good of society and the world.
 The same purpose that kept us moving then, keeps us moving now.
-Konica Minolta Business Solutions U.S.A., Inc. is reshaping and revolutionizing the workplace to achieve true connectivity through the Intelligent Connected Workplace.
-The company guides and supports its clients’ digital transformation through its expansive office technology portfolio, including IT Services (All Covered), intelligent information management, managed print services and industrial and commercial print solutions.
-Konica Minolta has been included on CRN’s MSP 500 list nine times and The World Technology Awards named the company a finalist in the IT Software category.
-Konica Minolta has been recognized as the #1 Brand for Customer Loyalty in the MFP Office Copier Market by Brand Keys for sixteen consecutive years, and is proud to be ranked on the Forbes 2021 America's Best-in-State employers list.
-The company received Keypoint Intelligence’s BLI 2021 A3 Line of The Year Award and BLI 2021-2023 Most Color Consistent A3 Brand Award for its bizhub i-Series.
-Konica Minolta, Inc. has been named to the Dow Jones Sustainability World Index for nine consecutive years and has spent six years on the Global 100 Most Sustainable Corporations in the World list.
-Konica Minolta partners with its clients to give shape to ideas and works to bring value to our society.
-For more information, please visit us online and follow Konica Minolta on Facebook, YouTube, LinkedIn and Twitter.
+Konica Minolta Business Solutions (Canada) Ltd. is reshaping and revolutionizing the workplace to achieve true connectivity through the Intelligent Connected Workplace.
+With our comprehensive portfolio, we deliver solutions to leverage mobility and cloud services and optimize business processes with workflow automation.
+The company received Keypoint Intelligence's BLI 2021 A3 Line of The Year Award and BLI 2021-2023 Most Colour Consistent A3 Brand Award for its bizhubi-Series.
+Konica Minolta's IT Services Division offers a range of IT strategy, support, and network security solutions across all verticals.
+Konica Minolta has been recognized by Brand Keys as the #1 Brand for Customer Loyalty in the MFP Office Copier market for sixteen consecutive years.
+Konica Minolta, Inc. has been named to the Dow Jones Sustainability World Index for nine years in a row.
+We partner with our customers to give shape to ideas and work to bring value to our society.
+For more information, please visit www.konicaminolta.ca and follow Konica Minolta on LinkedIn, YouTube, Facebook, Twitter (@KonicaMinoltaCA) , and Instagram